 Four seminars are planned for August through to October.
 More information about the specifics of each webinar will be made available nearer the time:

 IUMI’s first online learning event took place on Tuesday, 21 June 2016.
-Go to our education section to find out more, view the recording or see the slides of the webinar.
+Click HERE to get to our education section and to view the recording or see the slides of the webinar.

 The FDA Food Safety Modernization Act of 2010 (FSMA), signed into law in January 2011, sets the standards for the sanitary transportation of human and animal food to help prevent contamination during transit in the United States.
 It is anticipated that the FSMA will be implemented by the U.S. Food & Drug Administration (FDA) in 2017 to strengthen the food safety system and protect public health.
 This federal law will also have implications on the global food supply chain, the importers and exporters involved in this trade, and, by extension, their insurers.
 This article by Barry Tarnef, Vice President and Senior Risk Marine Specialist, Chubb and member of the IUMI Loss Prevention Technical Committee, is intended to address issues presented by the FSMA from an insurance loss control perspective.